dart-lang/sdk/runtime/vm/service/service.md

 class Script extends Object {
   // The uri from which this script was loaded. string uri;

-  // What kind of script is this?
-  ScriptKind kind;

   // The library which owns this script.
   @Library library;